troglobit/troglobit.github.io/content/projects/nemesis.markdown

 Origin & References
 -------------------

-Nemesis was created by Mark Grimes in 1999, in 2001 Jeff Nathan took over maintainership.
-In 2018, after more than a decade of inactivity, Joachim Nilsson stepped in, converted from CVS to GIT and merged the stale libnet-1.1 upgrade branch from 2005.
+Nemesis was created by Mark Grimes in 1999, with Jeff Nathan taking over the maintainership in 2001.
+After more than a decade of inactivity, in 2018, Joachim Nilsson stepped in, converted from CVS to GIT and merged the stale libnet-1.1 upgrade branch from 2005.